Climate Change Emergency - There is no Planet B!

 Check out our Getting Creative Outdoors booklet for ideas.
 From creating natural mandalas to making a peg butterfly, with 26 activity ideas there’s something for everyone.

-Download our Getting Creative Outdoors Booklet to help inspire your children’s creativity when your out in the natural environment.
+Download our Getting Creative Outdoors Booklet to help inspire your children’s creativity when you are out in the natural environment.

 For activity 15 you will need a couple of supporting resources.
 Remember to take them with you to help make shelter building fun for all the family.